Relintai/pandemonium_engine_docs/tutorials/math/random_number_generation.rst

         randomize()
 ```

-You can also set a fixed random seed instead using :ref:`seed()
+You can also set a fixed random seed instead using `seed()
 <class_@GDScript_method_seed>`.
 Doing so will give you *deterministic* results
 across runs: